Protecting our threatened coastal shorebirds

 Grassroots Grants funding is provided by the Limestone Coast Landscape Board’s (LC Landscape Board or ‘the board’) levies.

 Funding is available for projects between $1,000 and $50,000 (+ GST) for the 2024/25 financial year, with a total annual funding pool of $246,923 available.
-Funding will be awarded to partipants on a competitive basis and the LC Landscape Board expects to fund a range of projects across the region addressing it is priority areas.
+Funding will be awarded to participants on a competitive basis and the LC Landscape Board expects to fund a range of projects across the region addressing it is priority areas.

 Funding will be awarded on merit to those projects that demonstrate the best value for money and delivery of benefits in accordance with LC Landscape Board priorities.
 Applications will be addressed against eligibility and assessment criteria outlined below.

-Applications open on 1 March 2024 and close at 5pm on 15 April 2024.
+Applications open on 1 March 2025 and close at 5pm on 14 April 2025.

 It is strongly recommended you discuss your project idea with a staff member before applying.
 Section 8 provides a list of staff ready to help.